 SBA bid protest lawyers small business size protest attorneys

 Watson & Associates’ government contract small business attorneys and SBA small business size protest lawyers maintain law offices in Washington, DC and Denver, Colorado.
 The law firm frequently represents small companies throughout the United States to defend and file SBA bid protests in addition to providing legal representation in size appeals to the SBA Office of Hearings and Appeals (SBA OHA).
-The law firm also represents federal government contractors in All States and helps them to avoid the most costly legal mistakes seen in SBA protest litigation.
+The law firm also represents federal government contractors in all States and helps them to avoid the most costly legal mistakes seen in SBA protest litigation.

-Any interested party to a government contract award may dispute the winning firm’s small business size status.
-Generally, the company or its SBA bid protest lawyer must file the protest no later than five business days after unsuccessful bidders are notified.
-The protest must be submitted to the contracting officer who will then submit it to the SBA.
-Developing a sound small business-size protest can be challenging for bidders.
+Developing a sound small business size protest can be challenging for bidders.
 Mistakes that our attorneys help with include avoiding speculation and failing to provide sufficient information to meet SBA regulations.
 A protest that is insufficient or speculative in nature will be dismissed.
-Directions on how to file an SBA bid size protest can be found in 13 CFR 13 Part 121.1001-1008
+Directions on how to file an SBA size protest can be found in 13 CFR 13 Part 121.1001-1008

 Federal Small Business Size Requirements – Nationwide Size Protest Lawyer Services

-We Represent Both Protestors and Intervenors in SBA Size and Status Bid Protests
+Our SBA Lawyers for Small Businesses Represent Both Protestors and Intervenors in SBA Size and Status Bid Protests

 Representation for the successful awardee: As an interested party to the awarded contract, the awardee has to respond to the size protest.
 Our SBA size protest lawyers assist with the respective legal arguments and brief the SBA Area Office in addition to showing why the awardee’s arguments regarding affiliation should be disregarded.
 Another important aspect of our legal representation is to preserve any rights that our clients have for appeal when the SBA level has improper evidence regarding federal small business size requirements.
 Many law firms miss this important aspect of an SBA-size protest.